 - A sci-fi world with mysteries sprinkled with fantasy elements

-- A rich game world system with kingdoms, rules, exploits, and challenges
+- A rich game world (which may or may not be real) with kingdoms, rules, exploits, and challenges

 - Supporting characters with personal goals